eightbrains/uitk/README.md

 Major toolkits that are available are:

-* [Qt](https://www.qt.io/): this is very full-feature and is the professional choice for cross-platform development.
+* [Qt](https://www.qt.io/): this is very full-featured and is the professional choice for cross-platform development.
 It supports Windows, macOS, Linux, iOS, Android, and can be built for WebAssembly.
-However, the license is expensive for small companies, and the free license (LGPL) is unclear and requires hosting a 750 MB source file for download for an indeterminate time to comply with the LGPL license.
+At the time of initial development, the license was expensive for small companies, and the free license (LGPL) is unclear and requires hosting a 750 MB source file for download for an indeterminate time to comply with the LGPL license.
+(Some of this may no longer be the case.)
 The macOS implementation is clunky and not very native.
 Also, new features seem to be restricted to Qt Quick, which uses a sort of JavaScript.
 However, Qt is historically a C++ library, and C++ has quite opposite design values than JavaScript.
 Finally, the library is quite large, and while shipping a Qt app is not difficult, the packaging process has a few gotchas on some platforms that are time-consuming to discover.
 * [Flutter](https://flutter.dev/): developed by Google, supports all the major platforms.
 However, it requires programming in the Dart language.
 * [Gtk](https://www.gtk.org/): supports Linux, macOS, and Windows, and possibly WebAssembly.
 However, Windows and macOS are functional, but do not look or function at all native.
 Also, the library is written in C, which can be used by many programming languages, but this makes for a fairly low-level experience in languages like C++.
 GTK is functionally the "native" UI toolkit for Linux, so is a good choice for apps that are primarily targeted to Linux but which need to run on other platforms.
 * [wxWidgets](https://www.wxwidgets.org/): implemented for Windows, Linux, and macOS, plus others.
 Descended from MFC 1.0, so the interface is not very modern and very Microsoft-oriented.
 My experience was that the widgets were fairly inelegant visually, some features were spotty, and that MFC is not the best interface.
 (Hopefully it has improved since then, although Qt is mentioned as a platform solution over wxWidgets by a wide margin.)